Advanced Provisioner - Configuration Tabs - Network

 To navigate to the Network configuration tab, click on its name in the configuration tab roster.

-The parameters listed on this tab can be categorized into eight distinct sections:
+The parameters listed on this tab can be categorized into six distinct subtabs:

 • IP Configuration: in this section, you have the ability to set the IP parameters of the configured device.